 “It is very important that we indigenous people take photographs of our own cultures so that other indigenous people in Mexico and other countries know us.
 In this way we can preserve and show our traditional cultures and share them, so that future generations can learn and remember.”

 Maruch Sántiz Gómez

-The Chiapas Photography Project (CPP) provides indigenous Maya people in Chiapas, Mexico with opportunities for cultural and artistic self-expression through photography.
+The Chiapas Photography Project (CPP) provides indigenous Maya peoples in Chiapas, Mexico with opportunities for cultural and artistic self-expression through photography.
 Since 1992, over 300 indigenous men and women from different ethnic groups and religious backgrounds have learned how to use photography as a mode of personal artistic expression, and many have undertaken projects that celebrate and engage members of their communities.